rzezeski/try-try-try/2011/riak-core-first-multinode/README.md

 Enough of me attempting to be witty (is it possible to be witty in written form?).
 The first thing you need to do is grab the templates and drop them in `~/.rebar/templates`.

     git clone git://github.com/rzezeski/rebar_riak_core.git
-    cd rebar_riak_core
-    git checkout multinode
-    mkdir ~/.rebar/templates
+    mkdir -p ~/.rebar/templates
-    cp * ~/.rebar/templates
+    cp rebar_riak_core/* ~/.rebar/templates
     ls ~/.rebar/templates

 Without executing the above steps rebar won't be able to find the _riak\_core\_multinode_ template (can I configure rebar to look in other dirs for templates?).
 If you don't have rebar don't worry, we'll get to that.
-Next, make a directly to house your new multinode capable Riak Core application.
+Next, make a directory to house your new multinode capable Riak Core application.

-    cd ..
     mkdir mfmn
     cd mfmn